-The San Francisco area is full of women and men who have been extremely lucky in the finance department.
+The California area is full of women and men who have been extremely lucky in the finance department.
 Unfortunately, they might not have the same type of fortune when it comes to love.

 According to statistics, wealthy women are far less likely to remarry after divorce than wealthy men.
 In fact, when asked, 83 percent of divorced rich men said they would like to get married again, while only 32 percent of formerly married women would walk down the aisle a second time.

 Why Are Wealthy Women Less Likely to Remarry?